Grapes

 Characteristics

-Tsolikouri vines are vigorous and adaptable, thriving in humid, mild climates typical of Georgia's Black Sea hinterland.
-The grape ripens late, usually by mid-October, developing thick skins and a high natural acidity that balances its moderate sugar levels.
+Tsolikouri vines are vigorous and adaptable, thriving in the humid, mild climates of Georgia's Black Sea region.
+The grape ripens late, usually by mid-October, producing thick-skinned berries with naturally high acidity that balances moderate sugar levels.

-Berries are round and green-gold, often with a slightly pink hue when fully ripe.
-The grape performs best on sloped, well-drained clay-marl soils, where cooler nights preserve freshness.
-Its disease resistance and yield reliability make it a favorite among smallholders as well as commercial producers.
+Berries are round and green-gold, occasionally showing a pink hue at full ripeness.
+It performs best on well-drained clay-marl slopes, where cooler nights preserve freshness, and its disease resistance makes it a reliable choice for both smallholders and commercial producers.

 Wine styles